themousepotato/themousepotato.github.io/about.md

 I am also a Core Team Member at Kharagpur Open Source Society, where we organise workshops and events related to open source and programming.

 I kill my free time mostly by watching movies, listening to music and learning new languages.
 I'm a huge fan of Denis villeneuve and Robin Williams movies.
-I love going for long walks, playing basketball and swimming.
+I love going for long walks and swimming.

 Interested in talking about anything?
 Ping me in any of the following social networks.
 I would love to have an interesting talk.